 The Shellcode Compiler contains a built-in C runtime containing many of the standard functions typically used in C programs.
 It also includes helper functions for common shellcoding tasks, such as connecting over TCP/UDP and launching a shell.

-Caution No #include directives are needed to access runtime functions.
-Code that contains #include directives for C runtime functions may fail to compile.
+No #include directives are needed to access runtime functions.
+Code that contains #include directives for C runtime functions may fail to compile. |

 This C runtime may differ in some ways from a typical implementation, in order to reduce code size or to simplify creation of code that can run across many different platforms.
 Important differences include the handling of error codes, and the use of AF_INET (only allowed for addresses) versus PF_INET (only allowed in socket creation) in socket code.

-Caution The variable errno is not available with this runtime.
+The variable errno is not available with this runtime.
 Runtime functions instead return the negation of the error code (i.e. -ENOENT), just like system calls on Linux.
-Be sure to use the comparison result < 0 rather than result == -1 to check for failure.
+Be sure to use the comparison result < 0 rather than result == -1 to check for failure. |

-File security functions
+File and directory functions

 Hash functions